Is winning all that counts? Are you absolutely sure about that?

 Fernández Anaya quickly caught up with him, but instead of exploiting Mutai’s mistake to speed past and claim an unlikely victory, he stayed behind and, using gestures, guided the Kenyan to the line and let him cross first.

 He was the rightful winner.
 He created a gap that I couldn’t have closed”

-“I didn’t deserve to win it,” says 24-year-old Fernández Anaya.
+“I didn’t deserve to win it,” said 24-year-old Fernández Anaya afterwards.
 “I did what I had to do.
 He was the rightful winner.
 He created a gap that I couldn’t have closed if he hadn’t made a mistake.
 As soon as I saw he was stopping, I knew I wasn’t going to pass him.”

 “It was a very good gesture of honesty,” says Fiz.
 “A gesture of the kind that isn’t made any more.
 Or rather, of the kind that has never been made.
 A gesture that I myself wouldn’t have made.
 I certainly would have taken advantage of it to win.”

 I wouldn’t have done it.
 I would have taken advantage of the mistake to win”

 Fiz says his pupil’s action does him credit in human if not athletic terms.
 “The gesture has made him a better person but not a better athlete.
 He has wasted an occasion.
 Winning always makes you more of an athlete.
 You have to go out to win.”

 Fiz recalls that at the 1997 World Championships in Athens he was followed by his countryman Abel Antón the whole way.
 In the final meters Antón attacked and easily won the race, having exploited all Fiz’s hard work.
 “I knew that was going to happen. [...]
 But competition is like that.
 It wouldn’t have been logical for Antón to let me win.”